 Operation on limited access highways

-[FBA is working with FDOT to modify this section to provide access to bridges and other roads where there are no surface street options to access destinations]
+[FBA continues to work with FDOT to modify this section to provide access to bridges and other roads where there are no surface street options to access destinations]

 [§316.091] No person shall operate a bicycle on a limited access facility, except as otherwise provided.
 No person shall operate a bicycle on an interstate highway.